NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 ez                       Dataset {161, 161, 330/Inf}
 ```

 That is, the file contains a single dataset `ez` that is a 162x162x330 array, where the last dimension is time.
 This is rather a large file, 69MB; later, we'll see ways to reduce this size if we only want images.
-Now, we have a number of choices of how to output the fields.
+We have a number of choices of how to output the fields.
 To output a single time slice, we can use the same `h5topng` command, but with an additional `-t` option to specify the time index: e.g. `h5topng -t 229` will output the last time slice, similar to before.
 Instead, let's create an animation of the fields as a function of time.
 First, we have to create images for *all* of the time slices:

 ```sh
 unix% h5topng -t 0:329 -R -Zc dkbluered -a yarg -A eps-000000.00.h5 ez.h5